Table of Contents

 Bluesky (Bsky) is a microblogging, social networking service that started out as a Twitter research initiative,1)2) appointed to Jay Graber3) as it went independent, then they began their invite-only beta on April 12, 20234) before the platform finally went public on February 6, 2024.5)6)

-It is run by a benefit corporation,7) that is reliant on seed funding,8)9) and plans to expand its AT Protocol that would 'decentralize' the way people interact with social platforms.10)11) For now, there's just a deluge of complaints towards staff.12)
+It is run by a benefit corporation,7) that is reliant on seed funding,8)9) and plans to expand its AT Protocol that would 'decentralize' the way people interact with social platforms.10) For now, there is just the deluge of complaints towards staff.11)

 Summary